 Assistant Professor Robert Pilawa-Podgurski

-, Helm Fellow, is a researcher in the Power and Energy Systems group.
+, Helm Fund for Excellence in Power Fellow, is a researcher in the Power and Energy Systems group.
 His areas of interest include renewable energy applications, electric vehicles, energy harvesting, CMOS power management, high density and high efficiency power converters, and advanced control of power converters.
 For his contributions to the field, Pilawa received the Richard M. Bass Outstanding Young Power Electronics Engineer Award by the IEEE Power Electronics Society (PELS) in 2014.
 He has also led successful research groups that have been featured in events such as Google’s Little Box Challenge and IEEE International Future Energy Challenge (IFEC).

 Assistant Professor Maxim Raginsky

-, William L. Everitt Fellow, researches theoretical and practical aspects of information processing and decision-making in uncertain environments under resource and complexity constraints.
+, William L. Everitt Faculty Scholar Award, researches theoretical and practical aspects of information processing and decision-making in uncertain environments under resource and complexity constraints.
 He joined the ECE faculty in 2012 as an assistant professor after spending time as a researcher at Northwestern, University of Illinois, and Duke University.
 In his research he examines new angles and perspectives at the interface between information theory, learning, optimization, and control.
 He received the NSF CAREER award in 2013 to develop an information-theoretic approach to machine learning problems that involve multiple resource-constrained learning agents in a large network.